AdhocAdam/CareLink/README.md

 ## Retrieve last sugar, last 24 hours of sugar, device serial number, etc.

-Using the $token, $account, and $userProfile variables.
+Using the $account and $userProfile variables from above.
 Pass them as values to the Get-CareLinkData cmdlet to retrieve pertinent information.
 Save the entire object to a variable such as $data to explore.

 ```powershell
 $data = Get-CarelinkData -CarelinkUserAccount $account -CarelinkUserProfile $userProfile